chrysn/request-tag/draft-amsuess-core-request-tag.md

 ~~~~~~~~~~
 {: #freethehitman title="Attack example" }

+The example works equivalently with longer responses, placing it in the *SS*
+category instead of the *SN*.

 \[More examples would help, especially for the other blockwise cases.
 Is it
 relevant to distinguish non-piggybacked responses?\]